ilios/user-guide/courses-and-sessions/offerings/edit-offering.md

 ![Offering editor - bottom](../../images/edit_offering/offering_editor_bottom.png)

 See above for reference on how to select or de-select any individual group in a tree.
 This same technique can be applied in the location depicting which groups are attached to any given offering.
+The Shift key can be used to select or de-select any Learner Group within a selected tree.